mrbungle64/ecovacs-deebot.js/README.md

 ## Changelog

 ### 0.5.4 (alpha)
-* Bugfix for cleaning logs (non 950 type)
+* Some fixes for cleaning logs (non 950 type)

 ### 0.5.3
-* some refactoring and code improvements
+* Some refactoring and code improvements

 ### 0.5.2
 * Implement ResetLifeSpan, SetVolume and GetVolume for 950 type models